 In a June 2014 white paper, China said some had a "confused and lopsided" understanding of the "one country, two systems" model.

 China has constantly stressed that unity is the way forward for the country, as it grapples with demands for greater autonomy in Xinjiang and Tibet.

 What is the Hong Kong government's stand?

-The Hong Kong government has said Occupy Central's referendum has no legal standing.
+His government said June's unofficial referendum had no legal standing.

-It has welcomed the Chinese government's white paper, saying that Hong Kong has benefited from the "one country, two systems" model since the handover.
+It also welcomed the Chinese government's white paper, saying that Hong Kong has benefited from the "one country, two systems" model.